davidtweedle/davidtweedle.github.io/index.md

 - Reading books
 - Listening to music

-## Brief narrative
-This website is a requirement for CUTL 5207.
-It is not very flashy or interesting.
-That is because I am not a flashy or interesting person.

 ## More information
 I used the jekyll theme [minima](https://github.com/jekyll/minima#readme) as a base for this website (with very minor modifications).
 The pages are mostly done in markdown.